Mattraks/delete-workflow-runs/README.md

   workflow_dispatch:
     inputs:
       days:
-        description: 'Number of days.'
+        description: 'Days-worth of runs to keep for each workflow'
         required: true
         default: '30'
       minimum_runs:
-        description: 'The minimum runs to keep for each workflow.'
+        description: 'Minimum runs to keep for each workflow'
         required: true
         default: '6'
       delete_workflow_pattern:
-        description: 'The name or filename of the workflow. if not set then it will target all workflows.'
+        description: 'Name or filename of the workflow (if not set, all workflows are targeted)'
         required: false
       delete_workflow_by_state_pattern:
-        description: 'Remove workflow by state: active, deleted, disabled_fork, disabled_inactivity, disabled_manually'
+        description: 'Filter workflows by state: active, deleted, disabled_fork, disabled_inactivity, disabled_manually'
         required: true
         default: "ALL"
         type: choice